JeremiahKaren/35percent.github.io/canada-water.md

 ![](/img/canadawaterregeneration.png)
 *Sites in pink under freehold ownership of Council*

 Sites A&B were [sold](http://moderngov.southwark.gov.uk/documents/s20069/Report%20-%20Improved%20terms%20for%20the%20sale%20of%20sites%20A%20and%20B%20at%20Canada%20Water.pdf) by the Council to Barratt Homes in 2011.
 We have made an [FOI request](https://www.whatdotheyknow.com/request/canada_water_regeneration_receip?nocache=incoming-842584#incoming-842584) to find out how much the Council sold the land for.
+The following extract from the Area Action Plan confirms that sites F and G (shopping centre/petrol station) and the printworks sites are under freehold ownership of the Council.

 ![](/img/freeholdownership.png)
 *Extract from the Canada Water Area Action Plan*